Overview

 2. Old Town

-Inside the city walls of Dubrovnik, you find the Old Town, which is full of historical buildings and has plenty of things to see.
+Inside the city walls of Dubrovnik, you’ll find the Old Town, full of historical buildings and plenty to see.

-To enter the Old Town of Dubrovnik, you will likely enter through Pile Gate, built in the 15th century and now the main drop-off spot for tourist buses and groups.
+To enter the Old Town of Dubrovnik, you will likely use Pile Gate, built in the 15th century and now the main drop-off point for tourist buses and groups.

 It’s a great starting point for your Dubrovnik trip since it leads straight to the Old Town and nearby attractions, as well as the main entrance to the City Walls.